 A short report was developed considering both potential local green spaces and locally significant views [see Section 3.4], initially with proposals from the PNDP group.
 That was then put to the stakeholders to change as was seen fit.
-The final document is contained in Appendix 4 to the Plan.
+The final document, including maps for each space, is contained in Appendix 4 to the Plan.